alekseigolikov/Bicycle/docs/rest.md

 * service - module for services configuration
 * logs - module user for logs information(only GET method)
 * vote - uses GET and UPDATE in order to handle master node election
+* [log](./logs.md) - uses GET and ADD methods in order to provide loging interface to runing service
+* [alert](./logs.md) - uses GET, ADD, UPDATE methods in order to provider alerting interface to runing service

 # Methods
 All methods using receiving module name as uri in request part, and raw data in body part in json format